thecoolguy62aws/pi/README.md

 # pi
-This is a GitHub repo with 25 million digits of pi.
+This is a GitHub repo with files full of digits of pi and the script used to make them.